areee/klikkailupeli/README.md

 - translated all the texts in GUI into Finnish
 - updated css to work with mobile devices (responsiveness)
 - added a Google Font "Orbitron" in the content area
+- replaced dot with comma in the clicksBySec and duration variables
+- added vibration when the game ends